Continuous Relaxations for the Traveling Salesman Problem: Procrustes-based Lin--Kernighan heuristic

-A proof of this theorem can be found in~\cite{Sch68}, for example.
-If the eigenvalues of $ A $ and $ B $ are distinct, then there exist $ 2^n $ different solutions with the same cost.
-If one or both of the matrices possess repeated eigenvalues, then the eigenvectors in the matrices $V_A$ and $V_B$ are determined only up to basis rotations, which further increases the solution space.

-The theorem states that in order to minimize the cost function in~\eqref{eq:TSOPP}, the eigenvalues and corresponding eigenvectors have to be sorted both in either increasing or decreasing order.
-On the other hand, from the proof of the theorem it can be seen that in order to compute the solution of~\eqref{eq:RelTSPCost}, the eigenvalues and eigenvectors of $ A $ and $ B $, respectively, have to be sorted in opposite order.

-Thus the optimal solution which minimizes the relaxed TSP cost function~\eqref{eq:RelTSPCost} can be obtained using the matrix $ P^* = V_T V_D^T $ \cite{HRW92, AW00}, where the eigenvectors in the two matrices are sorted with respect to increasing eigenvalues of $T$ and decreasing eigenvalues of $D$ or vice versa.
-Define $ T^* = P^{*T} T P^* = V_D \Lambda_T V_D^T $ to be the solution of the two-sided orthogonal Procrustes problem.
-Note that $ T^* $ is also the optimal solution of the gradient flow \eqref{eq:H flow} for $ k = 0 $.
+Thus, the optimal solution which minimizes the relaxed TSP cost function~\eqref{eq:RelTSPCost} can be obtained using the solution of the Procrustes problem described in Section~\ref{sec:twosidedproc}.
+Namely, the solution is given in terms of matrix $ P^* = V_T V_D^T $ \cite{AW00,HRW92}, where the eigenvectors in the two matrices are sorted with respect to increasing eigenvalues of $T$ and decreasing eigenvalues of $D$ or vice versa.
+Define $ T^* = P^{*T} T P^* = V_D \Lambda_T V_D^T $ to be the solution of the two-sided orthogonal Procrustes problem or the minimum of the tour flow.
+Note that $ T^* $ is also the optimal solution of the gradient flow \eqref{eq:tourFlow} without both equality constraints, i.e.,

 Roughly speaking, $ T^* $ can be interpreted as a \emph{continuous} solution of the relaxed TSP where the entry $ t_{ij}^* $ describes the strength of edge $ (i, j) $.
+We would like to now use the entries of $T^*$ to help inform the Lin--Kernighan heuristic.
+In particular, we use the solution of the Procrustes problem to limit the search space and to improve the efficiency of local heuristics.
+The aim is to bias $ k $-opt moves in a manner such that edges with high edge strengths are included with high probability.
+We compute candidate sets based on the entries $ t^*_{ij} $ of the matrix $ T^* $ and call these matrix values \emph{$ P $-nearness}.
+In our proposed approach, for each city, we pick the cities with the largest entries $ t_{ij}^* $.